Shuzhengz/TPFanCtrl2/README.md

 Administration permission is required for the program to be able to control system fan speed.

 Windows 10 is required to run the program.
-Windows 11 is currently untested, but should theoretically be compatible.
+Windows 11 is currently untested and unsupported, but should theoretically be compatible.

 ## Configuring